cribbslab/cribbslab/README.md

 # Botnar Computational Group

-This is a collection of pipelines and R scripts used for the cribbs group at the botnar research centre Oxford.
+This is a collection of ruffus pipelines and R scripts used for the cribbs group at the botnar research centre Oxford.

 ## Installation